John Coffee: Militia service in the War of 1812

 At the beginning of the War of 1812, Coffee raised the 2nd Regiment of Volunteer Mounted Riflemen, composed mostly of Tennessee militiamen (and a few men from Alabama).
 In December 1812, Governor Willie Blount had called out the Tennessee militia in response to a request from General James Wilkinson and the U.S. Secretary of War.
 Under Jackson's command, Coffee led 600 men in January 1813 to Natchez, Mississippi Territory, via the Natchez Trace.
-They reached it in advance of the rest of the troops, who traveled via flatboats on the major rivers.
+They reached it ahead of the other troops, who traveled via flatboats on the major rivers.
 After the two groups reunited in Natchez, Wilkinson and the U.S. government disbanded Jackson's troops.
 They returned to Nashville, reaching it on May 18, 1813.
-On September 4, 1813, Coffee was involved in the Andrew Jackson– Benton brother's duel in Nashville.
-He knocked Thomas Benton down a flight of stairs after Benton failed to assassinate Jackson.
-In October 1813, the 2nd Regiment was combined with Colonel Cannon's Mounted Regiment and the 1st Regiment of Volunteer Mounted Gunmen to form a militia brigade of mounted infantry.
+On September 4, 1813, Coffee was involved in the Andrew Jackson–Benton brothers fight in Nashville.
+He knocked Thomas Benton down a flight of stairs after Benton failed to hit Jackson, who was brawling with Jesse Benton Jr. In October 1813, the 2nd Regiment was combined with Colonel Cannon's Mounted Regiment and the 1st Regiment of Volunteer Mounted Gunmen to form a militia brigade of mounted infantry.
 Coffee was promoted to brigadier-general and placed in command.

-Raid at Black Warrior’s town
+Raid at Black Warrior's town

-Colonel John Coffee was sent by American commander Andrew Jackson to raid Black Warrior’s town on October 11, 1813.
-John Coffee found the village abandoned.
+American commander Andrew Jackson sent Coffee to raid Black Warrior's Town, near a Muscogee tribal town near present-day Tuscaloosa, Alabama, on October 11, 1813.
+Coffee found the village abandoned.
 Coffee and his troops collected 300 bushels of corn, burned the village town, and withdrew to join the main American body.

 Battle of Tallushatchee

 Jackson chose General Coffee as his advance commander in the Creek War (concurrent with the War of 1812), during which he commanded mostly state militia and allied Native Americans.
 Under Jackson, Coffee led his brigade at the Battle of Tallushatchee.
-John Coffee set out with 900 mounted riders including the Tennessee mounted gunmen.
-John Coffee and his mounted force surrounded the Indian town of Tallushatchee with the Indians oblivious.
+John Coffee set out with 900 mounted riders, including the Tennessee mounted gunmen.
+John Coffee and his mounted force surrounded the Indian town of Tallushatchee, with the Indians oblivious.
 A small detachment of mounted Americans led by Captain Hammond moved into plain view and opened fire.
-The Redstick Indians who were mostly armed with bows and clubs, seeing only a group of horse mounted Americans all charged out of their defensive positions to attack the American riders.
-Coffee’s detachment feigned a retreat, drawing the Indian Warriors out into the open.
+The Redstick Indians, who were primarily armed with bows and clubs, seeing only a group of horse-mounted Americans, all charged out of their defensive positions to attack the American riders.
+Coffee's detachment feigned a retreat, drawing the Indian Warriors into the open.
 The Americans surrounding the village opened heavy fire.
-The Americans including the American horse riders led by Captain Hammon charged/closed in tightening their circle cornering the Indians.
-The Indians lost 186 killed including some women and children unfortunately.
-But this was not the intent of the Americans.
+The Americans, including the American horse riders led by Captain Hammon, charged/closed in, tightening their circle and cornering the Indians.
+The Indians lost 186 killed, and a number women and children.
 The Americans lost 5 killed and 41 wounded.
-John Coffee’s force took many prisoners including women and children.
+Coffee's force took many prisoners, including women and children.
 John Coffee and his forces withdrew back to Fort Strother.